 The Art of Facilitation Series: Facilitation is a life-long art of presence, engagement, and ethics.
 By immersing yourself in a variety of facilitation traditions, approaches, tools, techniques, best practices, and philosophies, you can discover, embody, and enact your life's work and art in facilitating workshops, classes, meetings, coaching and consulting sessions.
 "The Art of Facilitation, Part 1: Roots and Blossoms of TLA Facilitation" explores designing, organizing, facilitating and assessing relevant, effective, and creative sessions.
 "The Art of Facilitation, Part 2: Facilitating Change and Community" -- offered June 10 - July 21, 2020 -- focusing on fostering community and working with various populations for transformation, discovery, and liberation.

 Week by week topics: Ethical and self-care considerations thread through each week to help students better develop their practice and understanding of whole-self, real-world facilitation.

-Week 1: ROOTS OF TLA FACILITATION: In our introductory week, we'll investigate the meaning, origins, ethics, and possibilities of facilitation.
+Week 1: ROOTS OF FACILITATION: In our introductory week, we'll investigate the meaning, origins, ethics, and possibilities of facilitation.
 We'll also explore the care and feeding of the facilitator and how to sustain your facilitation practice.